-I received a recent requirement to block access to all Microsoft 365/Office 365 applications, such as Exchange Online (Outlook email access), SharePoint Online, OneDrive, Microsoft Teams, and Microsoft Forms.
+I received a recent requirement to block access to all Microsoft 365 applications, such as Exchange Online, SharePoint Online, OneDrive, Microsoft Teams, and Microsoft Forms etc.

-• Search for Microsoft Entra Conditional Access and click on New Policy to create a new CA policy.
+- Search for Microsoft Entra Conditional Access and click on Create new policy to create a new CA policy.

 Users